-The Board of Fincorp consists of six non-executive directors.
+The Board of Fincorp consists of five non-executive directors.
 The Company has no workforce and all administrative matters are outsourced to MCB Group Limited and its subsidiaries.

 The directors of Fincorp are shown below.
 Bioprahies are available by clicking on the relevant name.

 MCB Group Corporate Services Ltd acts as Secretary to the Board.
 Click here for biographies of its representatives.

 The nomination and appointment process of new directors are carried out by the Remuneration, Corporate Governance and Ethics Committee of MCB Group Limited, the ultimate holding company of Fincorp Investment Limited.